LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Commands

+Most commands, notably those that run the developer tools, **require** the code to be loaded, typically by opening the project loader file and selecting the "Load File" menu or context menu item.

 #### Workspace commands

 Workspace commands can be triggered from command palette via entering 'Logtalk' to pop up the list of all commands of this extension.
 Alternatively, Ctrl+click (Windows, Linux, BSD, ...) or Cmd+click (macOS) in a Logtalk source file in the Explorer.